 Drinking water is sampled as surface water at the pump house (FWT) from the WIPP water supply system, piped in from a remote public water well source.
-The pump house and associated tankage is the facility which receives/stores the fresh water that is supplied to the site.
-This water is sampled annually and analyzed for the constituents listed in table 5-2.
+The pump house and associated tankage is the facility which receives/stores the fresh water that is supplied to the Site.
+This water and samples from H-19 and sewage lagoon, are sampled annually and analyzed for the constituents listed in table 5-2.